Szymon-Czuszek/SAS-Data-Science/README.md

 Each line in the "cards" section represents information about an individual, including their forename, surname, gender, age, and weight.
 The resulting dataset provides a structured representation of individuals' demographic information, which can be further analyzed or used for statistical modeling and visualization tasks in SAS.

+## SAS Data Processing Example: "personal_data" Dataset

+This SAS code snippet demonstrates the creation of a dataset named "personal_data" containing information about individuals.
+The dataset has four variables:

+1. **first_name**: Represents the first name of the individual.
+2. **last_name**: Represents the last name of the individual.
+3. **sex**: Indicates the gender of the individual (M for male, F for female).
+4. **years**: Represents the age of the individual.
+5. **mass**: Indicates the weight of the individual.

+The data is read from the "cards" section using the INPUT statement with specified column positions.
+The `/` symbol is used to indicate a continuation of input data from the previous line.
+Each line in the "cards" section represents information about an individual, including their first name, last name, gender, age, and weight.

+### Explanation:
+The personal_data dataset is structured to store information about individuals, including their first name, last name, gender, age, and weight.
+The data is read from the "cards" section using the INPUT statement with specified column positions.
+The / symbol is used to indicate a continuation of input data from the previous line.
+This allows for splitting the input data over multiple lines for better readability.
+Each line in the "cards" section represents information about an individual, including their first name, last name, gender, age, and weight.
+The resulting dataset provides a structured representation of individuals' demographic information, which can be further analyzed or used for statistical modeling and visualization tasks in SAS.

 ## Usage

 Clone the repository to your local machine.